Algebroids, AKSZ Constructions and Doubled Geometry: The Metric Algebroids of Doubled Geometry

 For the third equality, we use \eqref{eq:Courantmetric} and \eqref{eq:cDDFT} to write

 and the result then follows from the definition \eqref{eq:homrho} and the isometry property \eqref{eq:DFTisometry}. \end{proof}

 \begin{remark} The notion of DFT algebroid was introduced in~\cite{Jonke2018}, for the special case of a flat para-K\"ahler manifold in a local formulation based on a cotangent bundle $M=T^*\cQ$, and with the skew-symmetrization of the D-bracket (see also~\cite{Chatzistavrakidis:2019huz}).
 In that case, one can write local expressions for the Jacobiator and the map ${\sf hom}_\rho$ entirely in terms of the tangent bundle metric $\eta$ and the Schouten-Nijenhuis bracket of multivector fields on $M$ (see also~\cite{Grewcoe:2020gka}).
 In the double field theory literature, restricting to functions on $M$ and sections of $C$ (equivalently vector fields on $M$) for which the right-hand sides of the identities in Lemma~\ref{prop:DFTproperties} vanish is called imposing the `(strong) section constraint'; in other words, the section constraint is requirement $\langle\cD f,\cD g\rangle_C=\eta^{-1}(\de f,\de g)=0$ for all functions $f,g\in C^\infty(M)$.
-Then via a suitable restriction or quotient, a DFT algebroid becomes a Courant algebroid on $M$.
-Making this procedure precise in the general case seems impossible within the present framework.
+Then via a suitable reduction or quotient, a DFT algebroid becomes a Courant algebroid on $M$.
+Notice, however, that the well-known reduction procedure for Courant algebroids given in~\cite{Bursztyn2007} cannot be directly extended to metric algebroids, because it relies crucially on the closure of the Leibniz identity for the algebroid bracket.
+Hence the precise geometric interpretation of the section constraint remains an important open problem.
 We shall discuss this point further in Section~\ref{sec:applications} within the setting of a DFT algebroid over a foliated almost para-Hermitian manifold $(M,K,\eta)$, where we shall see that it is possible to make such a reduction in a suitable sense.
 This will clarify the sense in which a DFT algebroid lies ``in between'' two Courant algebroids, and how doubled geometry is reconciled with generalized geometry.

 However, even in this case one needs to exercise caution with these vanishing statements, because in a metric algebroid the maps ${\sf Leib}_\dorf$ and ${\sf hom}_\rho$ do not define tensors (cf. Remark~\ref{rem:Leibhom}).
 Whereas in a Courant algebroid the condition ${\sf Leib}_\dorf(e_1,e_2,e_3)=0$ would yield the Bianchi identities for fluxes in supergravity, as discussed in Section~\ref{subsec:Courant}, in a general metric algebroid this condition depends on the choice of a local frame.
 Instead, it is proposed by~\cite{Carow-Watamura:2020xij} to replace this condition in a DFT algebroid with the tensorial `pre-Bianchi identity'